Missing-Semicolon-INFO-2602/INFO-2602-Project/README.md

 Hello!
 This is a Pokedex made for capturing real life animals, created by the group Missing Semicolon.

-Our lightweight Vision Language Model, BioClip, will tell you what species it is.
-(P.S.: Running the init() funcition will pre-load them into memory for the best user experience.)
+Our lightweight Vision Language Model, BioCLIP, will tell you what species it is.
+(P.S.: the server pre-loads the model and warms up Torch kernels during startup for the best user experience.)

 Get started using the following steps:

 - Create your user account or log in
 - Snap a picture
-- Upload it
+- Upload it on the Scan Animal page
-- See them in your gallery!
+- See it in My Collection (with your own photo) and on your personal Animal Map!

-You can also browse our animal wiki which uses iNaturalist and GBIF APIs to show you the most popular species.
-If you find an animal that's not there, you can upload the image and we'll add it for you!
+You can also browse our animal database, which is seeded from the iNaturalist and GBIF APIs.
+If you catch an animal that's not in the database yet, we'll look it up and add it for you.

 ## What is the Model View Controller (MVC) pattern?